devonzuegel/octagon/README.md

 </pre>

 2. To manually change update the database, go to your [Heroku dashboard for Octogon](https://dashboard.heroku.com/apps/octogon-f8/resources) and under *Add-ons*, click *MongoLab*.
 Click on the collection that contains the document you wish to edit.
 Find that document within the collection and click the pencil-edit button to the right.
-3. When editing a document, make sure to conform to the [standard JSON format](http://json.org/example).
+3. When editing a document, be sure to conform to the [standard JSON format](http://json.org/example).

 ### Running the Database Locally